Thorkee/ENG1003_w1_Group3/README.md

          Such a research method can be extended and applied to the process of aircraft development: By setting different experimental conditions and using the A* algorithm to calculate the costs for different conditions, the most suitable aircraft parameters can be predicted in a comprehensive manner, providing a good reference for aircraft designers.
        </p>
         <p>
-          Hwoever, the code is not intelligent enough so far.
+          However, the code is not intelligent enough so far.
 We tried to let the code compare the data by itself, but failed to do so because the underlying code was too complex.
-In addition, the path calculated by the A* algorithm may be not the best since the mechanism of finding the optimal route is based on the closest path between each point itself and the end point, rather than considering the whole area.
+In addition, the path calculated by the A* algorithm maybe not the best since the mechanism of finding the optimal route is based on the closest path between each point itself and the endpoint, rather than considering the whole area.
 At a later day, we will continue to study in-depth.
         </p>
        </dd>
    </dt>